syncfusion-content/blazor-docs/blazor/common/deployment.md

 ![Release Configuration](./images/config.png)

-* For `Blazor Server side application`, Set Deployment Mode as `Self-Contained`.
-Because some dependencies are not loaded properly when we host the published folder.
+* For `Blazor Server side application`, set Deployment Mode as `Self-Contained`.
+Because some dependencies are not loaded properly when the published folder is hosted.

 ![Deploy Mode](./images/deploy.png)